Welcome to Team D!

 Our goal is to support all students in attaining their goals and reaching towards the Farmington Vision of the Graduate.
 Along the way, we strive to make positive connections and prepare students for the important transition to high school.

-In Math classes, students in Pre-algebra are learning about ratios, proportions and percentages.
-Algebra I students are working on solving equations and inequalities, to be followed up with exploring exponential relationships.
-Geometry students are studying circle properties and conjectures, and coming up they will be learning about transformations.
+In Math classes, students in Pre-algebra are practicing skills in surface area and volume to be followed by learning the Pythagorean Theorum.
+Algebra I students are working on systems of equations, to be followed by exponential relationships.
+Geometry students are studying area and volume.

 Any questions or concerns please contact your child's homeroom teacher or Team D leader, Ms. Becker at BeckerS@fpsct.org.